Tim Hanway

 Assistant Professor of Practice and Internship Coordinator for the Health & Exercise Science Program

-Before joining Simmons, Hanway taught human performance and movement science at Lasell University, Anna Maria College, and Regis College.
-He previously served as a national-level strength and conditioning coach and sports scientist for both Team GB and Team USA, including a successful tenure with the 2012 English Premiership Champion Harlequins.
-Upon returning to the U.S., he was appointed Sports Performance Director at Velocity Sports Performance in Norwood, Massachusetts, where he led NFL Combine preparation for Division I football athletes and played a key role in advancing Velocity’s national youth initiatives—helping young athletes access elite-level training in strength, health, and athletic development.
+Before joining Simmons, Hanway taught at Lasell University, Anna Maria College, and Regis College.
+He also spent more than a decade working in elite sport and human performance environments as a strength and conditioning coach and sports scientist.
+His professional experience includes work with Team GB, USA Rugby, and Harlequins Rugby Football Club, the 2012 English Premiership Champions.
+Upon returning to the United States, he served as Sports Performance Director at Velocity Sports Performance in Norwood, Massachusetts, where he led NFL Combine preparation efforts for Division I football athletes while helping expand access to evidence-based strength and athletic development programs for youth and emerging performers.

 Education